linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 For small applications, OpenVPN Access Server is the more streamlined and user-friendly method.
 The free version allows up to two simultaneous users and though each user can have as many client devices as they like, a user's clients will all have the same keys and certificates; more can be added by buying licensing.
 For more advanced configurations than what the GUI offers though, you would still need to resort to editing config files.

-If you are interested getting OpenVPN Access Server running on your Linode, see our guide: [Secure Communications with OpenVPN Access Server](docs/networking/vpn/openvpn-access-server). **The remainder of *this* guide will focus on the manual configuration method using OpenVPN Community Edition.**
+If you are interested getting OpenVPN Access Server running on your Linode, see our guide: [Secure Communications with OpenVPN Access Server](docs/networking/vpn/openvpn-access-server). **The remainder of *this* guide will focus on manual configuration using OpenVPN Community Edition.**

-## Create Firewall Rulesets
+## Networking Rules

+OpenVPN currently does not support a dual-stack configuration from a single instance where clients can connect to a server simultaneously using IPv4 and IPv6--one transport layer must be chosen or the other.

+Adding this feature is planned for OpenVPN 2.4, but it will still be some time before that is released.
+Furthermore, only OpenVPN version 2.3 and above support [IPv6 over TUN devices](https://openvpn.net/index.php/open-source/faq/77-server/287-is-ipv6-support-plannedin-the-works.html).
+Below version 2.3, IPv6 can only be used with TAP devices, so some clients can be further limited.

+For these reasons, this series will assume your VPN will operate over IPv4.
+If you instead wish to use IPv6, see [OpenVPN's documentation](https://community.openvpn.net/openvpn/wiki/IPv6) for more information.

-### IPv4
+### IPv4 Firewall

 1. Flush any pre-existing rules and non-standard chains which may be in the system.